pandoc-jp/pandoc-doc-ja/users-guide.rst

 the ``salary`` field of the object that is the value of the ``employee`` field.

--  If the value of the variable is simple value, it will be rendered verbatim.
+-  If the value of the variable is a simple value, it will be rendered verbatim.
 (Note that no escaping is done; the assumption is that the calling program will escape the strings appropriately for the output format.)